PAC-Bayesian Soft Actor-Critic Learning: Discussion, Broader Impact, and Limitations

-Our results demonstrate strong evidence in favor of the benefits of using the PAC Bayesian theory as a guideline for deriving loss functions for critic training.
-The tightness of the PAC Bayesian bound we used deserves dedicated investigation.
-Following \citet{fard2012pac}, we adopt one specific PAC Bayesian bound derived by \citet{boucheron2005theory} due to its convenience for use in the Markov process setting.
-There may however be alternative approaches to bound the expectation of a Markov chain more tightly.
-Such theoretical considerations are topics for follow-up work.
+Our results demonstrate strong evidence in favor of the benefits of using the PAC Bayesian theory as a guideline for improving the performance of the actor-critic algorithms.
+Despite the demonstrated empirical benefits of our approach, the tightness of the PAC Bayesian bound we used deserves dedicated investigation.
+We adopt the classical McAllester bound due to its convenience.
+There may however be alternative approaches such as second-order bound \citep{masegosa2020second} that may leverage from the learned variance estimate of the critic distribution.
 The sample efficiency improvement attained thanks to a PAC Bayes trained critic may be amplified even further by extending our findings to model-based and multi-step bootstrapping setups.

 The strong empirical results of this work encourages exploration of venues beyond reinforcement learning, where the PAC Bayesian theory may be useful for training loss design.
-For instance, diffusion models \citep{berry2018innovation} may derive PAC Bayesian loss functions to improve the notoriously unstable training schemes of deep generative models by semi-informative priors.
+For instance, diffusion models \citep{ho2020diffusion} may derive PAC Bayesian loss functions to improve the notoriously unstable training schemes of deep generative models by semi-informative priors.